Ph.D. in Science Education

 Preparation for the Dissertation Defense

 The Doctoral Advisory Committee must approve the dissertation upon its completion.
 This approval is based on the quality of the final product not just the completion of the tasks outlined in the prospectus.
-After final approval, a public announcement of the oral defense of the dissertation is disseminated to the faculty of the College of Education and appropriate other units.
-The announcement must
+After final approval, a public announcement of the oral defense of the dissertation is disseminated to the faculty of the College of Education and other appropriate units.

 The dissertation must be concluded within three years of admission to candidacy.
 The student must be enrolled during the academic term in which all degree requirements are completed.

-Applicants must present a strong academic record, acceptable Graduate Record Examination scores within the past 5 years, and a writing sample (15-20 pages, exclusive of notes and works cited) that demonstrates appropriate academic writing skills needed for success in a graduate program, and three letters of recommendation.
+Applicants must present a strong academic record, acceptable GRE scores within the past five years, a writing sample (15-20 pages, exclusive of notes and works cited) that demonstrates appropriate academic writing skills needed for success in a graduate program and three letters of recommendation.

 For complete program of studies see the TCU Online Catalog.